prof-rossetti/georgetown-opim-243-201901/notes/python/installation.md

 Before you can execute Python programs on your computer, you'll first need to install the Python command-line utility.
 When you install Python, you also get Pip, which is a command-line utility for installing third-party Python packages.

 Over the past few years there has been a shift in the community from Python Version 2 to Python Version 3.
 This semester we will be using Python 3, exclusively.
-We might use different versions of Python 3, depending on the third-party packages we need to use.
-The `conda` command-line utility will help us manage our installation of the python programming language and its third party packages.
+We might use different minor versions of Python 3 (like 3.6 or 3.7), depending on the third-party packages we need to use for any given project.

-Before proceeding, please take a moment to [install and get familiar with `conda`](/notes/anaconda/README.md).
+A tool called Anaconda provides a command-line utility called `conda` to help us manage various versions.
+Before proceeding, please take a moment to [install Anaconda and get familiar with `conda`](/notes/anaconda/README.md).

-> NOTE: Running `python` and `pip` commands from your terminal will show you information about any global installations of Python which may exist on your computer.
-Because we are using project-specific versions of Python and Pip which are managed by Anaconda, we usually want to be running these commands from inside an Anaconda virtual environment.
-Doing so will tell us about our project-specific installation of Python.
+> MAC OS NOTE: Running `python` and `pip` commands directly from your Mac Terminal will show you information about any global installations of Python which may exist on your computer.
+But because we will be using project-specific versions of Python and Pip which are managed by Anaconda and installed in project-specific Anaconda virtual environments, we usually want to be running these commands from inside our project's virtual environment instead.
+See the Anaconda notes for more context.

 ## Detecting Installations